aadityaparashar/led-iot/README.md

-# IOT LED Example for WEMOS
+# IOT LED Example

-This example is prepared for Introduction to Computers and Informatics class of TTU CyberSec Eng.
+This example is prepared for Introduction to Computers and Informatics course of TTU Cyber Security Engeneering

+This example was created and tested on an ESP32, creating a toggle for an LED connected on a pin (pin 5 in this case), it is controlled via a web browser

 Details: https://wiki.itcollege.ee/index.php/Category:I600_Introduction_to_Computers_and_Informatics#Assignment:_Set_up_basic_IoT_scenario